CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 1.md

 The theoretical values for $k$ and $b$ are $k = 40 \space N/m$ and $b = 0$ respectively

-Given that the value of $k$ that we found is within 2 standard deviations from the mean our value of $k$ is within modest
+Given that the value of $k$ that we found is within 2 standard deviations from the mean our value of $k$ is within modest agreement

 Given that the value of $b$ that we found is within 3 standard deviations from the mean our value of $b$ is in poor agreement
 ### Question 4